wallyhall/shini/README.md

 shini [![Build Status](https://travis-ci.org/wallyhall/shini.svg?branch=master)](https://travis-ci.org/wallyhall/shini)
 =====

-A small, minimialist, portable `/bin/sh` routine for reading (and now very alpha-quality writing) of INI files.
+A small, minimialist, <s>portable</s> <em>compatible</em><sup>1</sup> `/bin/sh` routine for reading (and now very alpha-quality writing) of INI files.

+<em><sup>1</sup> This script previously attempted to be "portable", that is to say - written in a manner that it would reliably have a good chance of running anywhere with no specific implementation coded inside.
+In order to gain usable performance on INI files bigger than "very small", it has since been modified to include shell specific implementation for recent versions of `zsh`, `ksh` and `bash` - considerably increasing performance at the cost of code complexity.
+Therefore, I am calling it 'compatible' herein.</em>

 ## About